 GCSE education is not possible in Canada, nor is supported distance learning available for this age group.
 Support of children with Special Educational Needs is also difficult in BATUS.

-It is strongly recommended that you discuss your children’s needs at the earliest opportunity with Mrs Sonia Stainton at email@example.com, or contact CEAS for further information and guidance.
+It is strongly recommended that you discuss your children’s needs at the earliest opportunity with Mrs Sonia Stanton at firstname.lastname@example.org, or contact the UK Education Advisory Team (UK EAT) – formerly CEAS for further information and guidance.

-In 2017, the Department for Children & Young People produced an Educational Suitability Review paper, which families can access to enable them to make an informed choice.
+In 2017, Defence Children’s Services produced an Educational Suitability Review paper, which families can access to enable them to make an informed choice.